After the interview and before the first day of work, these are the steps that must be taken before a new student employee may begin.

 From IRS Publication 15, Circular E, Employer's Tax Guide

-If students don’t have a Social Security card, they may go to the Social Security Administration (SSA) at 1940 Sweeney Street in Mt.
-Pleasant between the hours of 9:00 a.m. and 3:30 p.m. to apply for a new card.
-The Social Security office requires that a student present a photo ID when applying for a replacement card.
-The card is then mailed to the student within 7-10 days; however, the student will be given a letter (the "Numident Record") to use for employment purposes.
-This letter should be brought to the Student Employment Office to complete the required paperwork.
+If students do not have a Social Security card, they may go to the Social Security Administration (SSA), 1940 Sweeney Street in Mt.
+Pleasant between the hours of 9:00 a.m. and 3:30 p.m.
+(Wednesdays, 9:00 a.m. - 12:00 p.m.) to apply for a new card.
+The SSA requires students to present photo IDs when applying for a replacement card.
+The card is then mailed to the student within 7-10 days; however, the student will be given a document to use for employment purposes.
+This document should be brought to the Student Employment office to complete the required paperwork.

 Also, the employment office must:

-“Record the name and number of each employee exactly as they are shown on the employee’s social security card.
-If the employee’s name is not correct on the card (for example because of marriage or divorce), the employee should request a new card from the SSA.
-Continue to use the old name until the employee shows you a new social security card with the new name.”
+"Record the name and number of each employee exactly as they are shown on the employee's Social Security card.
+If the employee's name is not correct on the card (for example because of marriage, adoption or misspelling), the employee should request a new card from the SSA.
+Continue to use the old name until the employee shows you a new Social Security card with the new name."

 Directions to SSA